ArashPartow/math-parser-benchmark-project/readme.md

-that includes information relating to the build parameters of the benchmark binary, the architecture which the benchmark was run upon, a final ranking of the parsers, and a listing of expressions per parser that were deemed as disqualified during the benchmark.
+that includes information relating to the build parameters of the benchmark binary, the architecture which the benchmark was run upon, a final ranking of the parsers, and a listing of expressions per parser that were deemed as having been disqualified during the benchmark.

 The following is an example summary generated at the completion of the benchmark: